Once you have chosen the right fibre leased line provider, you will want to get your fibre connection installed as quickly as possible.

-3. Place your leased line order as early as possible
+3. Place your fibre leased line order as early as possible

-4. Be flexible during the leased line installation process
+4. Be flexible during the fibre leased line installation process

 5. Address any landlord requirements as early as possible

-Naturally, your landlord may be concerned about the work being carried to install your leased line, and may want to review and approve any plans for the installation of fibre cables.
+Naturally, your landlord may be concerned about the work being carried to install your fibre leased line, and may want to review and approve any plans for the installation of fibre cables.
 Your landlord may also request a Wayleave Agreement for the proposed work.

 The time it takes for your landlord to review and respond to these requirements can slow down the installation time of your fibre connection.